TomasKopunec/comp0101-ief/Code/if-optimisation-models/src/lib/carbon-aware-advisor/README.md

 ## Usage
 1. Define the required configuration in an impl file as shown in the example above.
-2. Invoke the CarbonAdvisor model within your pipeline.
+2. Invoke the CarbonAwareAdvisor model within your pipeline.
 3. Optionally, add the `plotter` model to visualize the carbon emission data.

 ## Integrating with Plotter
-To visualize the carbon emission data, integrate the `CarbonAdvisor` model with the `plotter` model in your pipeline.
+To visualize the carbon emission data, integrate the `CarbonAwareAdvisor` model with the `plotter` model in your pipeline.
 Provide the necessary configurations for both models as per your requirements.
 The plotter model will automatically go through the plotted-points to search for the data so the x_name should be defined as [location, time] and the y_name as score.

 ## Contributing
-Contributions to the CarbonAdvisor model are welcome.
+Contributions to the CarbonAwareAdvisor model are welcome.
 Please submit pull requests with any enhancements, bug fixes, or additional features you'd like to add.

 ## Future Forcasts